megumi-mori/SimplyFire-beta/docs/source/plugin_gui/mini_analysis.rst

 Style setting
 --------------
-The markers on the plot for minis can be altered in the ``Style`` Plugin **control-panel**.
+The markers on the plot for minis can be altered in the :doc:`style` **control-panel**.

 The size and color of the following markers can be changed.